colebrumley/tlspxy/README.md

 WARN[0039] Connection #001 Remote connection failed: x509: cannot validate certificate for 216.58.219.238 because it doesn't contain any IP SANs
 ```

 In short, if verification is on _everything_ will be verified.
 IP addresses, SANs, DNS names, all of it.
-To run a proxy to google with the containerized binary, run `docker run -it --rm -p 9898:9898 elcolio/tlspxy -remote-tls-verify false`.